InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/test/simulate-parachains.md

    You are going to use the configuration file to specify the following information:

    - Location of the binaries for the test network.
-   - The relay chain specification—`rococo-local`—to use.
+   - The relay chain specification—`infra-relay-local`—to use.
    - Information about the four relay chain validators.
    - Identifiers for parachains included in the test network.
    - Information about the collators for each parachains.